needle-mirror/com.unity.recorder/Documentation~/concepts-and-features.md

 The entry point for this type of scenario is the [Recorder window](RecordingRecorderWindow.md), where you set up a single [recording session](RecorderWindowRecordingProperties.md) and a [recorder list](RecorderManage.md) that can include one or several recorders.

 The Recorder list can include recorders of different types or recorders of the same type but with different settings.
-When using the Recorder window, all recorders of the list share the same recording session properties, which makes all recordings start and stop simultaneously and share the same recording frame rate.
+When using the Recorder window, all recorders of the list share the same recording session properties, which makes all recordings start and stop synchronously and share the same recording frame rate.

 ### Multiple recordings triggered from Timeline